superseriousbusiness/gotosocial/README.md

 ### Client App Issues

-GoToSocial works great with Tusky and Pinafore, but some other client applications still need work or have issues connecting to GoToSocial.
+GoToSocial works great with Tusky and Semaphore, but some other client applications still need work or have issues connecting to GoToSocial.
 We're tracking them [right here](https://github.com/superseriousbusiness/gotosocial/projects/5).
 It's our goal to make any app that's compatible with the Mastodon API work seamlessly with GoToSocial.

 ### Federation Issues